HugoBlox/theme-academic-cv/content/ja/authors/shunsuke-ichimiya/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Students
+- 学生
 ---
 ### Contact
-- email: liy-yi@is.ids.
+- email: ichimiya-s@is.ids.

 Please add `osaka-u.ac.jp` to complete email address